gsalaman/astro_notes/journal.md

 # Intro
 These are going to be my "raw photography" running notes...in reverse cron order (latest on top).
 ******
+# 7-15 Fraser (5-4-3)
+Did a little more deliberate setup with the mount this time.
+I think my tracking error last time was because I didn't do the rotation step accurately with iPolar...and therefore didn't have the rotation right.

+Was able to get stars pretty quickly with iPolar...I *think* this is the procedure:
+* Start with cap *OFF* (seeing the sky)
+* put on cap when requested for dark frames
+* remove as requested....and THEN hit okay
+* clear x&y
+* Move mount to 90 deg RA
+* click button on left...calibrate?  find center?
+* rotated to zero position when asked
+* then finish alignment with knobs.

+Was able to have both iPolar and AsiImg running at the same time...was cool to be able to just glance and see polar was still good.
+This worked until I had a Mac sleep event...turn that off in future?

+Tried to set up the goto...trouble getting zero right on polaris.
+Got the one star align done, but lost patience on the 3 star.
+However, coming back to the one star worked pretty well for all targets *except* the eagle.

+## Eagle take 1
+Tracking looked good, but when I tried to do 5min, had tracking just stop...I think it's a meridian flip issue.
+Came back to this later.

+## Deer Lick
+Did a 1 star align on altair that I used well for the rest of the evening.
+Got a couple good shots of the deer lick...and you can get a little of Stephen's quintet in the frame.

+## Bubble
+Got a bunch of 30s shots here I wanna try stacking.
+Probably should return with a filter though.

+## NGC 891
+Got a bunch of 30s, 60s, and then a couple 1m and 2m for comparision.
+Gonna stack and see.

+## Return to Eagle
+On round 2 I was able to get a good 3 min shot, along with a bunch of 30s that I'm gonna try stacking.

+## Hot pixels?
+Did notice the occasional red/green/blue pixels.
+When I woke up, I went ahead and took some darks...we'll see if they do their thing with the stacking.

 # 7-13-23 First night with iOptron
 Got to play with the CEM26 from iOptron.
 Thoughts: